avnijain26/avnijain26/README.md

 - 👋 Hi, I’m @avnijain26
 - 👀 I’m interested in ...Coding
-- 🌱 I’m currently learning ...Html & Python
+- 🌱 I’m currently working on ...C# ASP DotNet
 - 💞️ I’m looking to collaborate on ...web development
 - 📫 How to reach me ...
 E-mail-- jainavni2602@gmail.com
 <!---